 - 1. Christian Education Denominational employees are expected to support the Church's philosophy of Christian education by enrolling their children in Seventh-day Adventist schools for the purpose of assisting youth in making a decision for and a commitment to Jesus Christ, thus perpetuating the practice of Seventh-day Adventist beliefs and teachings, enlarging the reservoir of future church employees and lay church leaders, providing a positive example, and reducing the possibility the children will adopt a lifestyle that is not in harmony with the teachings of the Church. - 2.
+Eligible Employees The Arizona Conference understands and appreciates the role Adventist Education plays in the evangelism of our young people.
+For this reason, it is expected that all full-time, exempt/salaried conference employees enroll their school-aged (grades 1-12) students in one of the Arizona Conference's church schools.
+Understanding that there may be circumstances that impact this expectation, the Conference asks that all full time, exempt/salaried employees wishing to be exempt from this expectation consult with the Arizona Conference's ADCOM before finalizing plans and explain the reasons why the student should not or cannot be enrolled in an Adventist school.

-Eligible Employees If the employee is an administrative professional and/or in a supervisory position (exempt employee), they are expected to send their children to Seventh-day Adventist denominationally owned and operated schools.
-The Conference will provide assistance on the tuition expense to the employee if they are classified in regular full-time employment and their children are enrolled in an Adventist owned and operated school on the elementary, secondary or liberal arts college levels, or technical or professional school on an undergraduate level, or a fifth-year of college or graduate work required to secure teaching credentials. - 3.
-No Assistance No tuition assistance is provided to children of Conference non-exempt employees. - 4.
-Eligibility To be eligible for tuition assistance the student must be:
+The Conference will provide assistance on the tuition expense to the employee if they are classified in regular, full-time, exempt employment and their children are enrolled in an Adventist owned and operated school on the elementary, secondary or liberal arts college levels, or technical or professional school on an undergraduate level, or a fifth-year of college or graduate work required to secure teaching credentials.

-- a.
+- 3. No Assistance No tuition assistance is provided to children of Conference non-exempt employees. - 4.
+Eligibility To be eligible for tuition assistance the student must be: - a.
 An unmarried dependent of the Employee; - b.
 Less than 24 years of age, unless the student has given compulsory military service, volunteer service for the Church, or has a documented medical consideration; - c.
 Eligible to be claimed as a dependent on the Employee's income tax return and meet one of the following requirements.
-The student must be: - Born to, or legally adopted by, the Employee and/or spouse, appointed under the guardianship or legal custody (not temporary custody) to the employee, or is a stepchild by marriage. - 5.
+The student must be: - i.
+Born to, or legally adopted by, the Employee and/or spouse, appointed under the guardianship or legal custody (not temporary custody) to the employee, or is a stepchild by marriage. - 5.
 Students Not Eligible for Tuition Assistance The Executive Committee may make an exception if the Employee has assumed full responsibility for a child's education expenses in a denominational school. - 6.
 Assistance The Conference may provide assistance on tuition and all required fees as follows: - a.
 College & University 70 percent for dormitory students, and 35 percent for those not in the dormitory.
 Starting junior year or 5th semester, 70 percent subsidy may apply to those students residing in the university/college owned off-campus housing, excluding parents' or relative's house. - b.
 Academy 70 percent for boarding students, 35 percent for day students. - c.
 Elementary Assistance at 35 percent, beginning with Kindergarten - d.
 Preschool programs are not eligible for tuition assistance.